 Kali is the most popular Linux distribution for all the security and penetration testing stuff.
 Although Kali is used widely by many professional hackers, many people still prefer to use Parrot Os.

-Quite frankly, because they have limited resources on their computer or they just like the Parrot OS interface more.
-In my case, I want to try Parrot OS, because I have never used it before and also I kinda like its interface.
+In my case, I want to try Parrot OS, because I have never used it before and also I kind of like its interface.

-Whichever the case might be for you, I want to clear one thing straight away.
-It does not matter whether you choose Kali or Parrot for penetration testing.
-In fact, you can use any Linux based operating system.
+Also, I want to clear one thing straight away.
+It does not matter whether you choose Kali or Parrot for penetration testing, all the basic stuff is the same.
+In fact, for hacking and penetration purpose you can use any Linux based Operating System such as Ubuntu etc.

 That means you can use any Linux distribution on your PC and use it for penetration testing after installing the required tools (if the distribution you choose don’t have them preinstalled).